 While “Employee of the Month” clubs might be a bit dated, there are plenty of other ways to show your team the recognition that they deserve.

 There are a lot of different ways that you can recognize your staff and reward them.
-Coupons, gift cards, free items, extra vacation, bonuses, and pay raises, will all go a long way.
+Coupons, gift cards, free items, extra vacation time, bonuses, and pay raises, will all go a long way.

 Remember, some people may love them more than others, but we all like the occasional pat on the back.
 Doing so will inspire friendly competition and help keep your retail staff engaged and motivated.